ryan-story/Open-SAS/README.md

 Check out `examples/osas_walkthrough.ipynb` for a comprehensive demonstration of Open-SAS capabilities including:
 - DATA step with DATALINES
-- PROC MEANS with CLASS variables and OUTPUT statements
+- Statistical procedures with CLASS variables and OUTPUT statements
-- PROC FREQ with cross-tabulations
+- Frequency analysis with cross-tabulations
-- PROC SORT with ascending/descending order
+- Data sorting with ascending/descending order
-- PROC PRINT for data display
+- Data display and formatting
-- NOPRINT option usage
+- Silent execution options

 ## Project Structure